Chris Strait

 Christopher Alan Strait (born January 14, 1976) is an American comedian and writer.
-He is best known for being a regular contributor to TRU-TV's World's Dumbest series.
+He is best known for being a regular contributor to TruTV's World's Dumbest....

 Personal

 Strait was born in Inglewood, California, and grew up in the Ladera Heights section of Los Angeles near Baldwin Hills.
 He is the older of two sons, and also has a half-sister (from father's side).
 Strait is of predominately English and German descent, although he claims to be a "European mutt".

-He graduated from Culver City High School in 1994, and subsequently earned a bachelor's degree in History from California State University, Dominguez Hills in 1999.
-Strait then received his master's degree in Psychology from Antioch University in 2001.
+He graduated from Culver City High School in 1994, and subsequently earned a bachelor's degree in history from California State University, Dominguez Hills in 1999.
+Strait then received his master's degree in psychology from Antioch University in 2001.
 He had intended to be a psychotherapist, but was told by supervisors that his problem-solving style was "too aggressive".

 He began his comedy career while still in graduate school, in the summer of 2000.
 His Masters Thesis was on the subject of humor.
 Early influences included Mel Brooks, Bill Cosby, Bob Newhart, and The Smothers Brothers.
 Later his admiration shifted to the likes of George Carlin, Bill Hicks, Richard Pryor, and Louis CK.
 In addition to his comedy career, Strait has also been employed in real estate, finance, behavioral therapy, and journalism.

-Strait was previously married from 2004-2017.
+Strait was previously married from 2004 to 2017.
 He has a daughter (born 2007), and a son (born 2011).
 He and his second wife had a son in 2018.
-They married legally in December 2019, but their official wedding was delayed to June 2021, due to the Covid-19 Pandemic.
+They married legally in December 2019, but their official wedding was delayed to June 2021, due to the COVID-19 pandemic.

+Strait is a polyglot, and has an intermediate proficiency in Spanish, Italian, and German.